UKPLab/sentence-transformers/docs/pretrained-models/ce-msmarco.md

 | amberoad/bert-multilingual-passage-reranking-msmarco | 68.40 | 35.54 | 330 |
 | sebastian-hofstaetter/distilbert-cat-margin_mse-T2-msmarco | 72.82 | 37.88 | 720

- Note: Runtime was computed on a V100 GPU with Huggingface Transformers v4.
+ Note: Runtime was computed on a V100 GPU with Hugging Face Transformers v4.